Pumpkin seed oil: Production

 Oil from pumpkin seeds is extracted by solvent extraction or by supercritical carbon dioxide methods.
 Once the oil is obtained, further specific extractions may be done, such as for carotenoids.

-Styrian oil – an export commodity of Austria and Slovenia – is made by pressing roasted, hull-less pumpkin seeds from a local variety of pumpkin, the "Styrian oil pumpkin" (Cucurbita pepo subsp. pepo var. 'styriaca', also known as var. oleifera).
+Styrian oil – an export commodity of Austria and Slovenia – is made by pressing roasted, hull-less pumpkin seeds from a local variety of pumpkin, the Styrian oil pumpkin (Cucurbita pepo subsp. pepo var. 'styriaca', also known as var. oleifera).
 High-temperature roasting improves the aromatic quality of pumpkin seed oil.

 Seed types and oil

 The viscous oil is light to very dark green to dark red in colour depending on the thickness of the observed sample.
 The oil appears green in thin layers and red in thick layers, an optical phenomenon called dichromatism.
-Pumpkin oil is one of the substances with the strongest dichromatism.
-Its Kreft's dichromaticity index is -44.
+Pumpkin seed oil is one of the substances with the strongest dichromatism.
+Its Kreft's dichromaticity index is −44.
 When used together with yoghurt, the oil turns bright green and is sometimes referred to as "green-gold".

 Other types of pumpkin seed oil are also marketed worldwide.
 International producers use white seeds with shells and this produces a cheaper white oil.
 New producers of seeds are located in China.

 An analysis of the oil extracted from the seeds of each of twelve cultivars of C. maxima, related, yet different pumpkin species, yielded the following ranges for the percentage of several fatty acids:

 The sum of myristic and palmitic acid content ranged from 12.8 to 18.7%.
 The total unsaturated acid content ranged from 73.1 to 80.5%.
 The very long chain fatty acid (> 18 carbon atoms) content ranged from 0.44 to 1.37%.

 The oil is localised in the small lipid droplets in the cotyledon cells.